 Why Learn About Byzantine Fault Tolerance?

 Consensus models are the major components in the distributed blockchain systems.
-They are important additions in the blockchain ecosystem for offering a crucial functionality promised with blockchain technology.
+They are important additions to the blockchain ecosystem for offering a crucial functionality promised with blockchain technology.
 Basically, they serve as the foundation for promoting interaction between users on a blockchain network in a trustless environment.

 Practical Byzantine Fault Tolerance is a prominent example of one of the most common consensus mechanisms with promising benefits.
 The suitable implementation of consensus mechanisms into cryptocurrency platforms could result in the creation of diverse types of networks featuring exceptional potential.